incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

     end
 end
 ```
 ### Simplicity is the key for a system to work in the best way

-With clear plan of architecture, and a checklist of practices to follow and there was one last question where do I start with the development.

-{{< figure src="/images/2022/07/crossroads.jpeg" >}}

-Where should I start first write model specs, controller specs, Runner specs or Repository Specs, this question has to be responded with every time a new resource or funcionality is addressed.
-In 1952 William Edmund Hick and Ray Hyman a pair of psychologits conducted an experiment to examine relationship between number of stimuli present and individual's reaction time to any given stimulus, the result was obvious the more stimuli to choose from, the longer it takes user to make a decision on which one to interact with.

-`Out side in test driven development` resolves this problem.
+Where should I start first?
+Model specs, Controller specs, Runner specs or Repository Specs?
+This question has to be responded to every time a new resource or functionality is addressed.
+In 1952 William Edmund Hick and Ray Hyman a pair of psychologists conducted an experiment to examine relationship between number of stimuli present and individual’s reaction time to any given stimulus, the result was obvious the more stimuli to choose from, the longer it takes user to make a decision on which one to interact with.
+Outside in test driven development resolves this problem.
 Using this approach I started with the feature or end point specification and worked my way inwards towards the repository layer.
 This test dropped me to the next layer, Controller, whose implementation is written after writing a spec for it.
 Fixing this should have fixed the end point specification, but it drops further down to the next layer, Runner(which contains the application login), whose implementation is written after the spec for it.

-The model is independent and can the spec for it can be written independent of the above flow.
+The model is independent and the spec for it can be written independent of the above flow.

 ```ruby
 Failing Test Case: